(UPDATED – to add a word or two about Philips Lumify and Clarius – I took a closer look at both during #SOMSA16)

 As you get to work, Ultrasound Industry Reps, please immediately abandon any Tempus-like ideas… No PUDiS systems nor TraumaStations either… I’ve come across the two latter at the NATO STO website… SOF Medics and “ninja” docs are better off building their medical kits on their own!
 Commercial kits generally contain weaker elements, and when it comes to all-in-one systems like Tempus, ultrasound does not belong to their strengths…

-If you have any comments or suggestions don’t hesitate to get in touch!
+If you have any questions, concerns or educational needs, don’t hesitate to get in touch with our team!
 Please know I don’t represent any government authorities.
 I am just a grateful ED doc whose heart is in the right place…

 Commercial entities in particular must read the following disclaimer prior to utilizing any information presented on this blog.